MicrosoftDocs/windows-dev-docs/uwp/xaml-platform/custom-attached-properties.md

 > [!NOTE]
 > If you are writing a XAML UI with C++/CX, then you must include the header for the custom type that defines the attached property, any time that a XAML page uses that type.
 Each XAML page has an associated code-behind header (.xaml.h).
 This is where you should include (using **\#include**) the header for the definition of the attached property's owner type.

-## Setting your custom attached property imperatively with C++/WinRT
+## Setting your custom attached property imperatively

+> [!IMPORTANT]
+> Previous versions of this documentation _incorrectly_ claimed that attached properties implemented in C++/WinRT could not be set in XAML markup.
+That is not true: properties implemented in C++/WinRT can be set in XAML markup just like properties implemented in C++/CX or other languages.

-If you're using C++/WinRT, then you can access a custom attached property from imperative code, but not from XAML markup.
+You can also access a custom attached property from imperative code, not just XAML markup.
 The code below shows how.

 ```xaml
 <Image x:Name="gameServiceImage"/>